 Whatever After by Sarah Mylnowski

-This is one of Ella’s FAVORITE series, and although it’s not high-brow literature, it’s a fun series of fractured fairy tales.
-She’s listened to them ALL multiple times and I listened to the first one at her request.
+This is one of my kids’ FAVORITE series, and although it’s not high-brow literature, it’s a fun series of fractured fairy tales.
+The’ve listened to them ALL multiple times and I listened to the first one at my oldest daughter’s request.

 A Single Shard by Linda Sue Park

 When I was working more seriously on reading all the Newbery winners, I picked this one up, knowing exactly nothing about it.
 A story about potters in 12th century Korea might not sound thrilling but this book is PHENOMENAL.
-I listened to it again with my girls this past fall and we all were entranced.
+I listened to it again with my girls a few years ago and we all were entranced.
 I may have gotten teary in the driver’s seat multiple times.
 (Full review here)

 From the Mixed-Up Files of Mrs. Basil E. Frankweiler by E.L.
 Konigsburg